My aftercare suggestions are incredibly simple and effective:

 Appropriate body jewelry is smooth, so high-quality condoms that fit properly should perform well.
 Water-based lubricant helps reduce excess friction to protect the integrity of the latex.
 The sensitivity of your healing piercing can make up for the addition of an unfamiliar barrier.
 Pleasure Plus condoms are made with extra room that is suited to frenum and Prince Albert jewelry.
 Avoid condoms and lubricants with the spermicide nonoxynol-9 (N-9), as this harsh chemical may burn or sting and can harm the delicate cells of a fresh piercing (as well as vaginal or rectal tissue).

-If you're feel you should be healing faster, or if you're having issues, perform some mild, warm SALINE SOAKS to stimulate circulation, faciltate drainage, and accelerate healing.
+If you're feel you should be healing faster, or if you're having issues, perform some mild, warm compresses to stimulate circulation and accelerate healing.

 • Unless there is a problem with the fit, style, or material of your initial jewelry, leave it in place for the entire healing period.
 See a qualified piercer to perform any jewelry change that becomes necessary during healing.